pnnl/QuGCM/README.md

 Due to package upgrades, updates on python imports in those external files must be made to run with the later version of `pyscf` and `openfermion`.
 We provide the updated version in [our forked repository](https://github.com/Firepanda415/adapt-vqe-for-gcim/tree/master).

-## For Downfolded Hamiltonians

-Please visit https://github.com/npbauman/DUCC-Hamiltonian-Library for downfolded Hamiltonians.
-The updated ADAPT-GCIM code is also listed in `Quantum_experiments/ADAPT-GCIM/src` folder in that repository.